KRLGroup/krlgroup.github.io/_posts/2020-10-04-Explainable Inference.md

 The eXplainable Artificial Intelligence (XAI) field aims to address this problem providing methods that extract insights from the inner working of these systems.
 While there is an extensive literature on image classification tasks, tabular data and classical settings, there are few works that address the problem on sequential tasks or advanced settings of the latest architectures.

 Moreover, most of the model-agnostic approaches start from the assumption that features are independent, or they purposely ignore their dependencies, due to the high computational cost required to compute high order relations between features.
 Conversely, the most recent architectures like *recurrent memory networks*, *transformers* and *graph neural networks* exploit selective features interaction more and more, creating a gap on the understanding about the motivation behind the success of these architectures.
-Our work makes a step towards this direction, proposing a method to get explanations about predictions of memory augmented neural networks on tasks that involve sequential data.
+Our work makes a step towards this direction, proposing a method to get explanations about predictions of Memory Augmented Neural Networks on tasks that involve sequential data.

 <h3 class="sapienza-text">An Example</h3>
 Let's begin with an example of a popular model-agnostic method: LIME[1].
 This example will show us some of the limitations of these approaches.

-Consider the Story Cloze Test dataset, a commonsense reasoning framework for evaluating story understanding.
+Consider the Story Cloze Test dataset [3], a commonsense reasoning framework for evaluating story understanding.
 In this task, an agent has to choose between two possible endings for a set of stories composed by four premises each.
-We trained a Memory Augmented Neural Network, namely a Simplified Differentiable Neural Computer [2], to solve the problem and then we run LIME on its predictions.
+We trained a Memory Augmented Neural Network, namely a **Simplified Differentiable Neural Computer** (based on [2]), to solve the problem and then we run LIME on its predictions.
 An output example is shown on figure 1.

 <center>
 <div style=" width:400px">